JYMarz/Lumix_wifi_tether/README.md

 The four sliders (top left) allow to change the parameters of the image treatment used for motion detection.

-Caveats
+##Caveats

 1)	For the size of the application screen to be scaled properly, you may have to change the properties of java.exe in the Jre/bin directory. right click on it, compatibility, modify PPP , replace PPP scaling, choose System.

-2)	Although the program should work with most Panasonic cameras (untested…), LX-100 has some limitations.
-All parameters that are set manually (aperture, speed, focus mode,…) cannot be changed remotely (and appear greyed).
+2)	Although the program should work with most Panasonic cameras (untestedâ€¦), LX-100 has some limitations.
+All parameters that are set manually (aperture, speed, focus mode,â€¦) cannot be changed remotely (and appear greyed).